Jarvis-Consulting-Group/jarvis_data_eng-Fatemeh-khaksar/linux_sql/README.md

 - insert the collected data into the created tables in database by host_info.sh and host_usage.sh bash scripts
 - finally, the data is stored every minute by using crontab
 ## Architecture
-Draw a cluster diagram with three Linux hosts, a DB, and agents (use draw.io website).
+.
 Image must be saved to the `assets` directory.

 ## Scripts